stuart-grantham/Automate-Nate/README.md

 ## Unit Test
 to be run after `automation_script` to check its performance.
 To run `node test_script` while in the path The script will loop through the html outputs which contain records of all clicks, and inputs.
-It will specifically test the inputs into the for by re-opening the stored .html webpages in selenium, and matching up what was meant to be input and what actually got inputted.
+It will specifically test the inputs done by the `automation_script` by re-opening the stored .html webpages in selenium, and matching up what was meant to be input and what actually got inputted.